Article History

 Konami VRC6

-The VRC6 pulse waves are different from the 2A03 - eight different duty cycle options exist (6.25, 12.5, 18.75, 25, 31.25, 37.5, 43.75 and 50), compared to only three on the 2A03 (12.5, 25/75 and 50).
+The VRC6 pulse waves are different from the 2A03 - eight different duty cycle options exist (6.25, 12.5, 18.75, 25, 31.25, 37.5, 43.75 and 50), compared to only four on the 2A03 (12.5, 25, 50 and 75 (which is itself an inverted 25)).
 This gives you distinct, characteristic new options for the tone of your pulses!

 Konami VRC7